aryann1923/like/README.md

-# like
+# how to upload image
-its regarding the like button
+its regarding uploading an image